Mumbai Central–Jaipur Superfast Express: Overview

-It operates as train number 12955 in Down direction from Mumbai Central to Jaipur Junction and in Up direction as train number 12956 between Jaipur Junction & Mumbai Central.
-It covers a distance of 1162 kilometers in 16 hrs 45 mins with an average speed of 70 km/h (with halts) in Down Direction.
-In Up direction, the journey is completed in 16 hrs 55 mins at an average speed of 70 km/h (with halts).
-The train runs at maximum speed of 130 km/hr.
+It operates as train number 12955 in the down direction from Mumbai Central to Jaipur Junction and in Up direction as train number 12956 between Jaipur Junction and Mumbai Central.
+It covers a distance of 1162 kilometres in 16 hrs 55 mins with an average speed of 70 km/h (with halts) in the down direction.
+In the up direction, the journey is completed in 16 hrs 55 mins at an average speed of 70 km/h (with halts).
+The train runs at maximum speed of 130 km/h.
 The train is equipped with Bio toilets.
 A scheme of meal coupons was first experimented on this train.

-Important Halts
+Important halts

-The train halts at important stations such as Borivali, Surat, Vadodara, Ratlam, Kota, Sawai Madhopur and Durgapura in Down and Up directions.
+The train halts at important stations such as Borivali, Surat, Vadodara, Ratlam, Kota, Sawai Madhopur and Durgapura in the down and up directions.

 Schedule

-It leaves Mumbai Central at 19:05 hrs and arrives at Jaipur on the next day at 11.50 hrs.
+It leaves Mumbai Central at 19:05 hrs and arrives at Jaipur on the next day at 12.00 hrs.

 After halting at Jaipur it starts journey at 14.00 hrs; back to Mumbai Central and reaches there on the next day at 06.55 hrs.

 Coach composition

 The train is running with LHB coach effectively from 1 November 2019.

-The train has total 22 coaches with 1 end-on-generator car, 1 coach of First AC CUM Second AC Coach, 1 coach of Second AC Coach, 6 coaches of Third AC, 8 coaches of Second Sleeper, 3 unreserved coaches, 1 Pantry Car and 1 High Capacity Parcel Van both down and up services.
+The train has total 22 coaches with 1 end-on-generator car, 1 coach of First AC, 3 coaches of Second AC Coach, 6 coaches of Third AC, 6 coaches of Second Sleeper, 3 unreserved coaches, 1 Pantry Car and 1 High Capacity Parcel Van both down and up services.